ThoughtWorksInc/connectedbees/README.md

 # connectedbees
-Code for workspace sensors running on ESP32
+A demo platform for a connected workspace set of sensors running on ESP32